streamr-dev/network/docs/docs/streamr-network/network-roles/operators.md

 The redundancy factor sets the amount of duplicated work when running a fleet of multiple nodes.
 Doing redundant work protects against slashing in case some of your nodes experience failures.
 For example, setting this to 1 means that no duplication of work occurs (the feature is off), and setting it to 2 means that each stream assignment will be worked on by 2 nodes in your fleet.

 ### Owner's cut
 The Operator’s cut is the percentage taken by the Operator from all earnings.
 This percentage can be changed, but only while the Operator is not staked in any Sponsorships.
-The remainder percentage is shared among all Delegators, including the Operator's own stake (if the Operator has self-delegated).
+The remainder percentage is shared among all Delegators, including the Operator's own stake wich must be at least [5% of the total delegations amount][../incentives/stream-sponsorships.md].

 ### Operator maintenance
 #### Operator uncollected earnings limit